-Table 1Ranking of Applicants by Differentiation Criteria
+Table 1 Ranking of Applicants by Differentiation Criteria

 In this case, the top applicant stood significantly above the rest, as the only one to address each of the criteria satisfactorily or better.
 Thus, it occupies the first tier (orange color) by itself.
-The differences between the next five applicants in the second tier (magenta color) are less pronounced (the second and fifth rankings were ties).
+The differences between the next five applicants in the second tier (magenta color) are less pronounced (the third ranking was a tie).
 Applicants in the bottom tier (light-green color) either ran afoul of the policy requirements or failed to research and elaborate their plans sufficiently to make the proposal credible.

-RANK 1: UNITY REGISTRY
+RANK 1: UNITY

 The strength of this applicant is that it gave careful thought to all the ramifications of the problems of marketing and differentiating an unrestricted domain, and came up with a comprehensive and integrated plan to address the challenge.
-Many of the same good ideas appear in various other proposals; this proposal, however, was the only one to put them all together in a coherent and complete way.